Center Cass School District 66: Center Cass School

 The original Center Cass School was a one-room wooden structure located at Brookeridge.
 The wooden school burned in 1913 and a one-room concrete replacement was built.
 In 1915, the count of students and teachers was sixteen.
 During this period Elizabeth Ide was a teacher.
 She brought eight gallons of water to school from her house each day because the school's water supply was contaminated.
 Later, she became the principal.
 Some of the original foundation of the schoolhouse can still be found today.

 In 1951, the last Center Cass School was built.
 The school was designed by Legat architects and was made to have prairie style architecture.
 It was extended three times.
 In 1955 two more rooms were added, in 1960 the gym and classrooms across the gym were added and in 1966 six more classrooms were added.
 Until 1970 it served grades K-8, when it was replaced by Elizabeth Ide School.
-Prior to 1970, in 1968 and 1969, some classes were held in a church on Cass Avenue because there was not enough room for everyone at the school.
+Prior to 1970, in 1968 and 1969, some classes were held in a church (Cass Community Church) on Cass Avenue because there was not enough room for everyone at the school.